py-stubs/bottleneck-stubs/README.md

 ## How to use
 This is just a stub package, who will allow type checking with pylance, and (most likely) mypy, pyright etc..
 I don't use those so idk.
-Since bottleneck recommand to use float and int 32/64 (because all others types aren't speeded up), all other types will warn about typing errors.
+Since bottleneck recommend to use float and int 32/64 (because all others types aren't speeded up by the library), all other dtypes will warn about typing errors.
 All funcs are, so far, implemented like that:
 ```python
 @overload
 def move_mean(